andrewl94/PhotoBox/README.md

   <img alt="Home screen capture" src="https://github.com/alexisgauvrit/PhotoBox/blob/Version-2.0-NodeJS/Dist/images/Features/home.png">
 </p>

-On the home page, you can upload an image file (.jpeg, .jpg, .png, gif, .svg, .bmp) by clicking on "Choisir une image" (Choose an image file).
+On the home page, you can upload an image file (.jpeg, .jpg, .png, gif, .svg, .bmp) by clicking on "Choose an image".

-You can also, go to the add comment page by clicking on "Envoyer un message" (send a comment).
+You can also, go to the add comment page by clicking on "send a comment".

 ### :clapper: SlideShow Page